wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 1. Introduction

-   Often the name being resolved in the DNS provides information about why the name is being resolved, allowing the authorative name server operator to predict what other answers the client will soon query for.
-By providing multiple answers in the response, the authorative name server operator can ensure that the recursive server that the client is using has all the answers in it cache.
+   Often the name being resolved in the DNS provides information about why the name is being resolved, allowing the authoritative name server operator to predict what other answers the client will soon query for.
+By providing multiple answers in the response, the authoritative name server operator can ensure that the recursive server that the client is using has all the answers in its cache.

    For example, the name server operator of Example Widgets, Inc (example.com) knows that the example.com web page at www.example.com